FutureGatewayFramework/fgDocumentation/usage.md

 ### Infrastructure tables

-* `infrastructure`: This table should have a different name like `application_infrastructure`, since the primary key of that table consists of the couple (application id, infrastructure id).
+* `infrastructure`: This table should have a different name like `application_infrastructure`, since the primary key of this table consists of the couple (application id, infrastructure id).
+The infrormation about infrastructure is kept at application level in order to facilitate infrastructure customization for a specific application.
-This table contains just infrastructure generic information and flags like enabling or if the infrastructure is a virtual entity (something to be instantiated yet).
+This table contains just infrastructure generic information and several flags like enabling the infrastructure or specify if the infrastructure is a virtual entity (something to be instantiated yet).
 ```
 id          Infrastructure record identifier
 app_id      Application record identifier where this infrastructure belongs